Bread & Roses 2025/2

 Amsab-IHS, Gand, 2004, 92 p., ill, soft cover

-As a young medical student at the Université libre de Bruxelles, Jo Boute fell under the spell of communism, but he never became a hardliner communist.
-He was too much of a scientist for that, possessed of the spirit of free inquiry.
-The Cold War atmosphere that condemned everything that came from the Soviet Union will not, however, prevent him from finding the impetus for a number of innovations in gynecology precisely in the Soviet Union.
-Together with Dr. Willy Peers, he was one of the first in Belgium to introduce the practice of painless childbirth.
-His social commitment and his constant search for innovations, his permanent concern for the well-being of mother and child, will remain central in Jo Boute's further medical career.
-It was in this perspective that he also became an advocate of the liberalization of abortion.
-Two points of contention in which he has often played a pioneering role behind the scenes, and sometimes in the shadow of Peers.
+As a young medical student at the Université libre de Bruxelles, Jo Boute became fascinated by communism, but he never became a hardline communist.
+He was too much of a scientist for that, imbued with the spirit of free inquiry.
+The Cold War atmosphere, which condemned everything emanating from the Soviet Union, did not, however, prevent him from finding the impetus for a number of innovations in gynecology in the Soviet Union.
+Along with Dr. Willy Peers, he was one of the first in Belgium to introduce the practice of painless childbirth.
+His social commitment and his constant search for innovations, his constant concern for the well-being of mother and child, would remain central throughout Jo Boute's medical career.
+It was in this spirit that he also became an advocate for the liberalization of abortion.
+Two issues in which he often played a pioneering role, often behind the scenes, and sometimes in the shadow of Peers.

 Rik Hemmerijckx